Elder Care Injury Serving Clients In Utah & Surrounding Areas

 Nursing home abuse includes single or repeated acts or omissions in care that cause distress or injury to an older person where trust is expected.
 These violations of rights can take many forms, such as physical, psychological, emotional, sexual, or financial abuse.
 Neglect, abandonment, and loss of dignity also deeply impact victims.

-Many Draper facilities serve a growing elderly population as local families choose area nursing homes for long-term care.
-As the number of seniors in Draper continues to climb, families must remain proactive to prevent neglect within Salt Lake County facilities.
-Staying informed about these statistics empowers families to monitor for warning signs and advocate for the well-being of those most at risk.
+Across Utah, many facilities serve a growing elderly population as families seek reliable long-term care options.
+As the number of seniors continues to rise in Salt Lake County and surrounding areas, families must remain proactive in helping prevent neglect within these facilities.
+Staying informed about these statistics empowers families to recognize warning signs early and advocate for the safety and well-being of their loved ones.

 Why Are the Elderly in Nursing Homes More Subject to Abuse?